Exercise and Sport Science

 - There is rapid growth in the fitness/wellness industry, sport sciences and allied health care professions.
 This growth creates a need for graduates with specialized training and a wide variety of exciting career opportunities.

 - Students may focus their study to prepare for direct entry into the health/fitness industry (e.g., exercise physiologist, corporate fitness, personal trainer), for graduate/advanced study in the sport sciences (e.g., sport psychology, biomechanics, exercise physiology), or medical-related fields (e.g., physical therapy, occupational therapy, cardiac rehabilitation).

-- Students will complete their undergraduate education with a full-semester supervised internship that aligns with the student's career goals.
+- Students will complete their undergraduate education with a fullsemester supervised internship that aligns with their career goals.

-- At the completion of academic study, students will have the opportunity to sit for the American College of Sport Medicine's Certified Exercise Physiologist exam, a nationally recognized certification exam recognized as a key credential in the job market.
+- At the completion of academic study, students will be prepared to sit for the American College of Sports Medicine’s exam, a nationally-recognized certification exam recognized as a key credential in the job market.

-- There are exciting opportunities to gain hands-on skills and abilities in the state-of-the-art exercise science laboratory.
+- There are exciting opportunities to gain hands-on skills and abilities in state-of-the-art exercise science.
 Students can become involved in the community fitness testing program or assist faculty in research projects.

-Graduate of the program move on to careers in the fitness industry, corporate wellness and physical rehabilitation, to name a few examples.
+Graduates of the program move on to careers in the fitness industry, corporate wellness, and physical rehabilitation to name a few examples.

 Greg Martel, Ph.D., 843-349-2957 or email@example.com